DoubleDoc/EG4-18KPV-BatteryDetails/README.md

 # Future/In Process Standards Work

 Check out the Sunspec Alliance standardization work.
 Secrets become public disclosure requirement.
 Modbus and IEEE-1547 certifications.
-EG4 noted the 1547 certification in a recent inverter firmware update.
+EG4 noted the 1547 certification in a recent inverter firmware update, but there are alternate communication options and comms are only in a later revision.

 Model definitions are the disclosure https://github.com/sunspec/models